-I photograph what calls to me, almost without question – with a mix of conscious and subconscious.
-I feel if I ever shoot with an eye towards what the audience would like, then I’m just pandering to external taste before I’ve even framed something in camera.
+For my personal practice, I photograph what calls to me, with a mix of conscious and subconscious.
+I feel if I ever shoot with an eye towards what the audience would like, then I’m factoring in the audience before I’ve even framed something in camera.

 When I’m in the middle of a dense city, I find myself drawn to details and scenes that can produce images that make a space look unpopulated.

-My time behind a viewfinder goes back to grade school, shooting 35mm film on a Canon FTb that I still use.
-It took me getting into digital and ramping up heavily on the gear that I used to make me look back to film again.
-I had never shot medium format before that, and then I bought a 6×6 folding camera that was 60 years old.
-Since then, I’ve been shooting film whenever I can on different formats.
-Every roll is a strip of surprises in color or black and white, and another chance to keep learning from what I capture one frame at a time.
+My time behind a viewfinder goes back to my childhood, shooting 35mm film on a Canon FTb that I still use.
+It took getting into digital and ramping up on the gear that I use for commercial work to make me use film again.
+Since then, I’ve been shooting film whenever I can in different formats, from 35mm to large format.
+Every roll or pack is a collection of surprises, and another chance to keep learning from what I capture one frame at a time.

 Photo courtesy Erwin of the now-defunct Camera Co-Op.
 I had brought in an Epson RD-1 to show him, and he took this shot of me on the way out.